-Sesamoid injury is a relatively common cause of pain underneath the big toe joint, with pain when walking and running.
+Sesamoid injury is a common cause of pain underneath the big toe joint, with pain when walking and running.
 It presents in various stages from irritation to fracture and can become arthritic.

-The sesamoid bones are two small bones located on the underside, and just behind the big toe joint, they are approximately the size of kidney beans.
+The sesamoid bones are two small bones located on the underside, and just behind the big toe joint.
+They are roughly the size of kidney beans.

 The use of a trainer or supportive shoe for daily activity with the application of a cold compress or ice for 10mins daily.

 Some patients require a period or offloading into a boot followed with transition phase to trainers.

-Surgery is occasionally required if conservative treatment has failed to resolve symptoms, this may be to remove of the affected bone.
+Surgery is occasionally required if conservative treatment has failed to resolve symptoms, this may be to remove the affected bone.

 If you would like further information or would like to make an appointment please get in contact.Click Here to make an Appointment

 To find a Podiatrist in your area, here is a link for the College of Podiatry